srl-labs/containerlab/docs/manual/kinds/vr-n9kv.md

 Cisco CSR1000v virtualized router is identified with `vr-n9kv` kind in the [topology file](../topo-def-file.md).
 It is built using [vrnetlab](../vrnetlab.md) project and essentially is a Qemu VM packaged in a docker container format.

-vr-csr nodes launched with containerlab comes up pre-provisioned with SSH, SNMP and NETCONF services enabled.
+vr-csr nodes launched with containerlab comes up pre-provisioned with SSH, SNMP, NETCONF and GRPC services enabled.

 ## Managing vr-n9kv nodes